 Sunrise Mountain Guides 802-253-2062The local experts in outdoor recreation and adventure, Sunrise Mountain Guides offers beautiful and exciting winter adventures including backcountry skiing, cross-country skiing, ice climbing, mountaineering and snowshoeing.
 Located at the base of Mount Mansfield, Vermont’s highest peak, they provide easy access to the recreational opportunities in our backyard.
 In business for nearly 20 years, all of the guides are lifelong locals with a wealth of knowledge and fun!

-Dog sledding has gained in popularity over the last few years and is now being done in and around Stowe.
+Dog sledding has gained in popularity over the last few years and is now being done in and around Stowe, especially around Christmas time.
 Bred for endurance, speed, and friendliness, sled dogs enthusiastically pulling passengers on exhilarating rides.
 Their energy and excitement are undeniable, and their teamwork and strength are impressive.

 Eden Mountain Dog Sledding: 802-635-9070 (summer or winter activity).Eden Mountain is a working dog sled farm and touring center surrounded by 3,000 acres of mixed protected Vermont wilderness, with ten miles of private trails that are set aside exclusively for dog sledding.
 Meet and get to know the “free-range” huskies and mixed breed dogs, help harness and hitch up, and even try driving the team.
 All rides require advance registration.